Virginia Tech and Richmond square off in NIT matchup - WTOP News

 Blacksburg, Virginia; Tuesday, 9 p.m.
 EDT

-BOTTOM LINE: Virginia Tech and Richmond square off in the National Invitation Tournament.
+BOTTOM LINE: Virginia Tech and Richmond meet in the National Invitation Tournament.

-The Hokies are 10-11 against ACC opponents and 8-3 in non-conference play.
-Virginia Tech is eighth in the ACC with 31.4 points per game in the paint led by Lynn Kidd averaging 10.0.
+The Hokies’ record in ACC games is 10-11, and their record is 8-3 in non-conference play.
+Virginia Tech is 0-2 in games decided by 3 points or fewer.

 The Spiders are 15-4 in A-10 play.
 Richmond is the A-10 leader with 26.3 defensive rebounds per game led by Isaiah Bigelow averaging 5.7.

-Virginia Tech averages 75.0 points, 8.9 more per game than the 66.1 Richmond gives up.
-Richmond averages 7.4 made 3-pointers per game this season, 0.7 more makes per game than Virginia Tech allows.
+Virginia Tech scores 75.0 points, 8.9 more per game than the 66.1 Richmond gives up.
+Richmond averages 7.4 made 3-pointers per game this season, 0.7 more makes per game than Virginia Tech gives up.

 Jordan King is shooting 45.8% and averaging 18.4 points for the Spiders.
-Neal Quinn is averaging 12.9 points over the last 10 games.
+Bigelow is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hokies: 5-5, averaging 76.5 points, 30.6 rebounds, 14.3 assists, 5.0 steals and 2.1 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 75.1 points per game.